 Captain John Smith created the first detailed map of the Chesapeake Region.
-His masterpiece map of Virginia, published in 1612, remained in active use for seven decades and opened this part of North American to European exploration, settlement, and trade.
-The geographical accuracy is astounding given that Smith traveled about 2,500 miles in a series of short expeditions and had only primitive mapmaking tools to work with.
+His map of Virginia, published in 1612, remained in active use for seven decades by Europeans looking to explore, build settlements, and trade in the region.
+The geographical accuracy is impressive given that Smith traveled about 2,500 miles in a series of short expeditions and had only rudimentary mapmaking tools to work with.
+A significant portion of the geographic and cultural information was communicated to Smith by the American Indians themselves.
+The map is an invaluable resource for contemporary tribal citizens, researchers, and others interested in the details of native societies in the Chesapeake prior to European interference.

 Smith's map records not only the geographic features of the Chesapeake, but also its cultural aspects, including more than 200 Indian towns.
 Many of the place names remain in use today.

-Together with his journals, Captain John Smith's map provides an unparalleled record of what the Chesapeake was like four centuries ago.
+Together with his journals, Captain John Smith's map provides an unparalleled record of what the Chesapeake as it was four centuries ago.

 Why Make the Maps?

-John Smith's mission in undertaking his 1607-09 Chesapeake voyages was to explore the region, find riches, and locate a navigable route to the Pacific.
+European colonies were first and foremost economic ventures.
+John Smith's mission was to explore the Chesapeake region, find riches such as gold and silver, and locate a navigable route to the Pacific.
 Making maps and claiming land for England was fundamental to his goals, the Jamestown Colony, and the Virginia Company of London.

 What Does Captain John Smith's Map show?

 How Did He Create the Map?

 As they sailed, Smith and his crew wrote notes, made sketches, and used a compass, quadrant and various other pieces of equipment to record locations.
 They also gathered information from Indians they met along the way.
 Smith compiled the information in Jamestown in 1608 and sent an early map back to England.
 This first map ultimately fell into Spanish hands and became known as the "Zuñiga Map."